Markets

 Mentioned in this article

-Shares of Mastercard declined 1.2% to $530.99 during Thursday's trading session, mirroring a broader pullback in the payments sector.
-The dip came as investors adopted a cautious stance ahead of the release of the U.S. Consumer Price Index (CPI) report on Friday.
+Shares of Mastercard Incorporated (NYSE: MA) declined 1.2% during Thursday's trading session, closing at $530.99.
+The pullback mirrored broader weakness across the payments sector, with key competitors also experiencing losses.
+This movement occurred as market participants adopted a cautious stance ahead of the imminent release of the U.S. Consumer Price Index (CPI) report for January, scheduled for Friday, February 13.

 Related Articles